About the Biggleswade skatepark consultation

 A concrete skatepark is preferred, as this is generally considered to be quieter and the best surface for skateboarding, and is also popular with BMX and scooter riders.
 It is also hard wearing and usually requires less repairs than alternative modular or metal ramp structures.
 Unlike pre-cast moulds or modular ramps, a free-form concrete construction allows freedom to create a bespoke design to meet the requirements of users and the local community.

-The consultation will seek opinions on the materials to use, and on the type of features and standard of ramps that previous and future users would like to see included in a new design.
+The consultation sought opinions on the materials to use, and on the type of features and standard of ramps that previous and future users would like to see included in a new design.

 It’s particularly important that young people are provided with community facilities that encourage them to be physically active, amid growing concerns about rising levels of inactivity and obesity.